Direct-to-Implant Breast Cancer Reconstruction in Beverly Hills

 Recovery After Direct-to-Implant Reconstruction

 Our patients stay at a luxe aftercare facility for one to two nights after direct-to-implant breast reconstruction.
 When you wake up from surgery, you’ll feel a bit groggy.
-Your chest will be wrapped in compression garments to reduce swelling, and a special suction dressing will applied to expedite healing.
+Your chest will be wrapped in compression garments to reduce swelling, and a special suction dressing will be applied to expedite healing.
 You’ll have 2 drains, which will be removed within 1 to 2 weeks after surgery.

 We advise you not to shower as long as the drains are in place.
 Patients typically wear a bandage over the incisions for about 1 to 2 weeks after the surgery, which helps minimize discomfort and absorb any drainage from the incisions.
 You should avoid any heavy lifting or strenuous activity for approximately 3 to 4 weeks.
 Generally, you can return to work and other normal routines within 1 to 2 weeks.